Larsouille25/0the/README.md

-# `giulio` - othello in Rust
+# `0the` - othello in Rust

-Guilio is an othello library written in Rust with its CLI to play games against some AI.
+0the is an othello library written in Rust with its CLI to play games against some AI.